-Air conditioners are often placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s go over some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are usually placed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause malfunctions and even premature failure.
+Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.

 This can cause:

 - Compressor damage because of grinding parts.

 - Higher electricity bills due to less efficient cooling.

 The compressor is one of the most expensive components to replace on your air conditioner.
 If it goes out, you’re better off doing air conditioning installation due to this part’s cost.